nickbackus/Sage-Promo-Product-Performance-To-CSV/README.md

 # How To Run The Snippet
 In Chrome open your product/advertisement stats page in the Sage Supplier Center Website<br />
 For each type of product/advertisement that you want the stats for you will need to first click into their tab to view them.
-If you do not open them first, their code is not initialized by the website and they will get snipped<br />
+If you do not open them first, their code is not initialized by the website<br />
 In Chrome open developer tools (Control + Shift + I || Command + Option + I)<br />
 Open your Snippet<br />
 Press the run button, or Ctrl+Enter<br />